biancakendall29/w07_server_side_project/README.md

 ### @PUT
 Ensure your Postman is set to run a HTTP `PUT` request where you update a pokemon.

 If you have already added a pokemon from the example but you want to change one of their properties such as their level.
-It is similar to adding a pokemon but you will need to know the id number.
-Run the code `localhost:8081/pokemon/{id}` and insert the new body as:
+It is similar to adding a pokemon but you will need to know the id number and the command for what you want to change.
+Run the code `localhost:8081/pokemon/changeLevel/{id}/{the level you want}` and insert the new body as:

         {
-            "name" --;
+            "name" "";
             "type" --;
             "level" --;
         }